![]() |

 St. Thomas, in a WPA |

-The Rev. Paul Ryan's history of St. Thomas is here. |
+The Rev. Paul Ryan's history of St. Thomas is here. | ||

 Fort Thomas' fort's chapel was dedicated on October 12, 1941, with members of three different faiths present - it was made of pine, had stained glass windows and had offices for three chaplains.
 An altar for Catholic services slid out of the front wall.
 Above it was a scroll cabinet for Jewish service.
 A pulpit was available for Protestant services.
-Moved after the war, it stands today at 338 East 9th Street, Newport, where it's the home of the First Church of God. |
+It was moved after the war, an now stands today at 338 East 9th Street, Newport, where it was the home of the First Church of God, but is now a private residence. |

 Rev. Ryan's History of Carmel Manor is here.